-- 1. The trial court will manage its operations in a fiscally prudent manner.
+- 1. The trial court must manage its operations in a fiscally prudent manner.
 Expenditures may not exceed the amounts established in the court's approved budget.
 Budgetary control measures are required to assure that expenditures do not exceed allocations for specific funds, programs, elements, components, tasks, or objects of expenditure. - 2.
-The trial court shall monitor actual expenditures against its annual budget.
-Cash flow also will be monitored to assure that the trial court has sufficient monies to meet its obligations.
-On a quarterly basis, the trial court shall submit a report of revenues and expenditures to the Judicial Council of California.
-The Quarterly Financial Statement (QFS) and the supplementary Report of Revenues (ROR) will be in the form and according to the schedule approved by the Judicial Council of California.
-Annually, the trial court shall submit financial information to the Judicial Council of California for consolidation and submittal to the state for inclusion in the State Comprehensive Annual Financial Report (CAFR).
+The trial court must monitor actual expenditures against its annual budget.
+Cash flow must also be monitored to assure that the trial court has sufficient monies to meet its obligations.
+On a quarterly basis, the trial court must submit a report of revenues and expenditures to the Judicial Council of California.
+The Quarterly Financial Statement (QFS) and the supplementary Report of Revenues (ROR) must be in the form and according to the schedule approved by the Judicial Council of California.
+Annually, the trial court must submit financial information to the Judicial Council of California for consolidation and submittal to the state for inclusion in the State Annual Comprehensive Financial Report (ACFR).